Preparing and planning for labour

 - Your partner’s waters breaking – although this happens at a different time in every labour

-When your partner thinks she’s in labour, it’s time to call the midwife.
-Make sure you have the midwife’s telephone number to hand, in case you need to make the call for your wife.
-The midwife will be able to speak to you and tell you when you should go into hospital, unless, of course, your partner opted for a home birth.
+When your partner thinks she’s in labour, it’s time to call the hospital.
+Make sure you have the hospital's telephone number to hand, in case you need to make the call for your partner.
+The hospital will be able to speak to you and tell you when you should go come in unless, of course, your partner opted for a home birth.
 Using a contraction timer will help you keep track of the length and frequency of the contractions, and enable your midwife to calculate how the labour is progressing.

 Getting to hospital

 You might feel under quite a lot of pressure driving or accompanying your partner to the hospital, but there are ways to prepare for the big day:

 - Look into different routes to the hospital in case the normal route is jammed

 - Try the routes so you know how long each will take